-Is Dave's Baking Company Dave's Baking Chocolate Muffin healthy?
-A closer look at the label
+bagels scan: Dave's Baking Company Dave's Baking Chocolate Muffin and the ingredients to watch

 Illustration for a label review of Dave's Baking Company Dave's Baking Chocolate Muffin